otifsolutions/laravel-airtime/README.md

         'order_id' => 1,
         'operator_id' => 1, // the operator id
-        'is_local' => false,   // if transaction is being made inside the country, national or international 'topup' => 200,     // the amount / balance to send to the other user 'amount' => 500,    // the amount present in the account 'number' => 00923219988771,     // the connected phone number to which transaction has to be made 'sender_currency' => 'PKR',     // currency from which transaction is being made 'destination_currency' => 'AUD'     // currency of transaction receiving channel/user 'status' => 'PENDING',      // currenty status of transaction, if made, not made, in the middle, failed, success 'response' => 'On_JSON_Response',    // filled when hit, NULLABLE 'pin' => 'On_JSON_Response_pin_details'     // filled when request is hit, NULLABLE ]);
+        'is_local' => false,   // if transaction is being made inside the country, national or international 'topup' => 100,     // the amount / balance to send to the other user 'amount' => 125,    // the real amount actually send with no tax deduction 'number' => 00923219988771,     // the connected phone number to which transaction has to be made 'sender_currency' => 'PKR',     // currency from which transaction is being made 'destination_currency' => 'AUD'     // currency of transaction receiving channel/user 'status' => 'PENDING',      // currenty status of transaction, if made, not made, in the middle, failed, success 'response' => 'FILLED_ON_RESPONSE',    // filled when API request is hit, NULLABLE 'pin' => 'FILLED_ON_RESPONSE'     // the transaction number generated on on Request, the scratch number, NULLABLE ]);

 $rdHelperObj->sendTopup($rdTransaction);